NilPointer-Software/bdfd-wiki/src/foreword.md

 #### Want to contribute to the wiki?
 Head over to the [GitHub repository contribution file](https://github.com/NilPointer-Software/bdfd-wiki/blob/dev/CONTRIBUTING.md) and learn how you can help out!
+HII